ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Swift.md

 We provide binaries for the following platforms:

 - `aarch64-apple-ios`: targets 64-bit ARM processors for iOS devices like iPhones and iPads.
+- `x86_64-apple-ios`: for 64-bit Intel processors for iOS simulators.
+- `aarch64-apple-ios-sim`: for 64-bit ARM processors running iOS simulators, typically used on Apple Silicon Macs.
 - `aarch64-apple-darwin`: for 64-bit ARM processors on macOS systems (eg. M1).
 - `x86_64-apple-darwin`: for 64-bit Intel processors on macOS systems.